HDRUK/react-core/README.md

 ### `npm run chromatic`

-Published to the Chromatic platform where changes can be reviewed Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Published to the Chromatic platform where changes can be reviewed.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run storybook`

-Runs storybook locally
+Runs storybook locally.
 Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

 ## Chromatic